-- Lower back pain – If at any point you feel low back pain in the pose, back off, draw your low belly in and lengthen through your spine to avoid compression.
-A folded blanket, foam block, or bolster under the front thigh will add support and may relieve pain.
-Do not continue in pain.
+- If at any point you feel low back pain in the pose, back off, draw your low belly in and lengthen through your spine to avoid compression.
+A folded blanket, foam block, or bolster under the front thigh will add support and may relieve discomfort.

-- From your hands and knees, bring your right knee forward to the floor just behind your right hand.
+- From tabletop, bring your right knee forward to the floor just behind your right hand.

 - Walk your left knee behind you until your leg is fully extended.
 Draw your inner thighs energetically toward each other, which will slightly lift your pelvis.

 - Find the middle point where equal weight is between your left and right sides, and your pelvis is squared to the front of your mat.

 - If the right hip is off the ground, use a folded blanket, foam block, or bolster under your right hip for support, keeping the hips square and level.

 - Uncurl your left toes, looking back to see that your ankle is in line with your shin, and your leg is running in a straight line behind you.

 - On an inhale, send your tailbone down toward the earth and the crown of your head up towards the sky.

-- Exhale and slowly walk your hands forward in front of you, placing elbows on the floor or arms extended in front of you with torso on the floor.
+- Option to exhale and slowly walk your hands forward in front of you, placing elbows on the floor or arms extended in front of you with torso on the floor.

 - Breathe slowly for at least 5 deep breaths.

 - Slowly walk your hands back up towards your body, placing your hands slightly wider than shoulder-width.
 Send the head of the arm bones back, allowing your upper chest to lift slightly so that the collarbones are broad.

 - Inhale to send your tailbone down and your crown up, walking your hands closer and closer to the body on an exhale so that the torso is moving towards an upright posture.
 Breathe here for 5 breaths or continue with the variation pose below.